arandilopez/laravel-profane/README.md

 }
 ```

-You can also send as parameter a path of a file which is a dictionary.
+You can also send as parameter a path of a file which is a dictionary in order to replace the default dictionary or **add a new non supported locale**.

 ```php
 <?php